TJ Parker

 Summary

 T.J.
 Parker (21 years old) is a defensive end who has played his entire college career at Clemson with no transfers.
-In 2025, Parker started throughout the season and recorded 57 total tackles, 16.5 tackles for loss, and 11 sacks, serving as the Tigers’ primary edge rusher and a consistent disruptive presence off the boundary.
+In 2025, Parker started throughout the season and recorded 39 total tackles, 9.5 tackles for loss, and 5.0 sacks, serving as the Tigers’ primary edge rusher and a consistent disruptive presence off the boundary.
 His 2025 production earned him First-Team All-ACC honors and All-America recognition, building on Freshman All-America accolades earlier in his career as he quickly emerged as one of the conference’s top defensive linemen.
-Parker has maintained solid academic standing and is widely viewed as a high-effort, detail-driven competitor whose practice intensity and physical style of play consistently draw praise from Clemson’s staff, with no publicly reported significant off-field incidents.
+Academically, the Sports Communication graduate maintained strong standing and completed a high-profile internship with the Beverly Hills Chamber of Commerce in 2024.
+Parker is widely viewed as a high-effort, detail-driven competitor whose practice intensity and physical style of play consistently draw praise from Clemson’s staff, with no publicly reported significant off-field incidents.
 Teammates and coaches often highlight his motor and willingness to defend the run as indicators of his team-first mentality.
-From an injury standpoint, Parker has been durable throughout his career, with no major injuries causing extended absences, reinforcing his reliability as a foundational edge defender.
+From an injury standpoint, Parker has been durable throughout his career, undergoing postseason knee surgery in 2023 after which he showed up to 2024 spring practices out of shape, causing him to drop 25 pounds before the season started.

 Strengths

 • Dips with Chip: Can dip and flatten at the top of the rush, reducing surface area while turning the corner.
+Converts upfield burst into pocket-collapsing force when he gets tackles on their heels.
 Frequently penetrates and forces quarterbacks off their spot.

 • Swiper No Swiping: Shows chops, swipes, and inside counters to disengage rather than relying solely on speed.
 Can rush from a two-point or three-point stance in multiple front structures.